electronicayciencia/wPi_soft_i2c/README.md

 Returns a new i2c_t structure and set the indicated pins as inputs with pull-up enabled.

 You can have as many busses defined as you need.

+If i2c_init detects the bus is busy, it will wait a moment, then send a clock pulse in order to make the device release SDA so it can create a stop condition.

 ```c
 i2c_t my_bus1 = i2c_init(9, 8);